YTEQ/fixb/README.md

     }
 }
 ```

+In addition, FixB supports bindings for JodaTime types, which can be bound to corresponding FIX date/time types.

 To start serializing your POJOs into FIX messages and vice versa it's enough to create an instance of a FixSerializer as below: